 If the decedent owned a closely-held business, then copies or originals of the following documents will be needed:

-- Automobile and Boat Titles - The original titles will be required if legal title will be transferred.
+- Automobile and boat titles: The original titles will be required if the legal title will be transferred.

-- Contracts - Including leases, loans, and employment agreements.
+- Contracts: Including leases, loans, vehicle loans, and employment agreements.

 Copies or originals of the following contracts will be needed: